10 Screening Questions That Reveal a Candidate's True Skills

 8. The Learning & Adaptability Question

-- A) Completed an online course or certification.
+• A) I've completed an online course or certification.

-- C) Have not actively pursued learning in this area.
+• C) I have not actively pursued learning in this area.

-Why it works: It shows initiative and a growth mindset in a rapidly changing world.
+Why it works: It shows initiative and a growth mindset, which are critical in a rapidly changing world.

 9. The Motivation Question

-Question: "My primary motivation for applying to this role is:"
+Question: "What is your primary motivation for applying to this role at our company?"

-Why it works: It helps filter for candidates who are genuinely interested in your company, not just any job.
+Why it works: While all are valid, this helps filter for candidates who are genuinely interested in your company's unique value proposition, not just any job.

 Automate Your Screening with Sift

 Imagine getting all this insight *before* you even see a resume.
-That's the power of automated screening.
-By building these questions into a Sift quiz, you ensure every candidate who reaches your inbox has already passed a baseline of skill, motivation, and fit.
+That's the power of effective candidate screening. **By building these questions into a Sift quiz, you ensure every candidate who reaches your inbox has already passed a baseline of skill, motivation, and fit.**